Living in Cambodia: A Firsthand Guide (For Digital Nomads)

 - 30th – 1st Nov: Bon Om Touk/Water festival: Bon Om Touk marks the end of the rainy season in Cambodia.
 The highlight of the festival is the boat races along the Sisowath Quay riverfront in Phnom Penh.

-- 9th: Independence Day: A celebration of Cambodia’s independence over French rule in 1953.
+- 9th: Independence Day: A celebration of Cambodia’s independence from French rule in 1953.
 Again, this is celebrated with parades and evening firework displays, including the illumination of the Royal Palace.

 Wifi and Data While Living in Cambodia